oldelpasosnowplow/PowerShell/readme.md

 WSUSReport - Will generate and email a nice colorful report to an email address.
 The report shows computer status on updates, errors and last reboots.

 ChangeFolderPermission - Will help change folder permissions for a user or a group.

+VMReport - This will display information about VMs on a vCenter system.